NCAA Division I women's lacrosse tournament

-The annual NCAA Division I Women's Lacrosse Championship tournament has determined the top women's lacrosse team in the NCAA Division I since 1982.
-The Maryland Terrapins are the most successful team with fourteen titles.
-The most recent championship was won by North Carolina.
+The NCAA Division I women's lacrosse tournament is annual single-elimination tournament hosted by the National Collegiate Athletic Association to determine the national champion women's collegiate lacrosse among its Division I members in the United States.
+It has been held every year since 1982, except for 2020.

+Maryland Terrapins have been the most successful program, with fourteen titles.

+North Carolina is the reigning national champions, winning their fourth title in 2025.

 History

-Lacrosse was one of twelve women's sports added to the NCAA championship program for the 1981-82 school year, as the NCAA engaged in battle with the AIAW for sole governance of women's collegiate sports.
+Lacrosse was one of twelve women's sports added to the NCAA championship program for the 1981–82 school year, as the NCAA engaged in battle with the AIAW for sole governance of women's collegiate sports.
 The AIAW continued to conduct its established championship program in the same twelve (and other) sports; however, after a year of dual women's championships, the AIAW held its last championship in 1982 and ceased operation.

 Separate championships are held for Division II, founded in 2001, and Division III, founded in 1985.

 Results

 See Association for Intercollegiate Athletics for Women Champions for the women's lacrosse champions from 1978 to 1982.
 NOTE: In 1982 there were both NCAA and AIAW Division I champions.